 Surgery to remove cataracts is one of the safest procedures in medicine today.

 Cataract surgery is performed on an outpatient basis.
 Risks are much lower and recovery is much faster when surgery is done early; no need to wait until your vision is very poor.

-Dr. Somers will perform the procedure at our local surgery center just a few blocks away from our office.
+Dr. Blacklock will perform the procedure at our local surgery center just a few blocks away from our office.
 You will be given a mild sedative to help you relax.
-The procedure only takes a few minutes but plan to spend 2 to 3 hours at the center for pre-op and recovery.
+The procedure takes about 20 minutes but plan to spend 2 to 3 hours at the center for pre-op and recovery.
 You will be released to go home and relax for the rest of the day.

 Most patients are able to see well after surgery.
 No eye patch is needed and most patients return to their normal activities within a day or two.
-If you have cataracts in both eyes, the second procedure will usually be scheduled within a week or two.
+If you have cataracts in both eyes, the second procedure will usually be scheduled in 2-4 weeks.